MalombaKevin/Malombacodes/steps.md

 + superlinks, MalombacodesTV & Memespot pages for users
 + Programming languages / Roadmap to proficiency
 + coding communities
++ on registration user should receive an email

 # Steps